 Our strategy contains a series of concrete proposals for the sustainable development of Latin America and the Caribbean – from investments in climate resilient development, to the sustainable use of maritime resources, to public-private partnerships in the most hi-tech economic sectors.
 We want to strengthen the cooperation we have already started on some issues of strategic importance, such as the improvement of human and citizen security, the fight against organized crime and the improvement of public services.

-To do this, we want to have dialogue with each country in the region, but also to intensify work with regional and sub-regional organisations.
-This is why we are strengthening relations with different groups of countries – from CARIFORUM to SICA, from Mercosur to the Pacific Alliance.
+To do this, we want to dialogue with each country in the region, but also to intensify work with regional and sub-regional organisations.
+This is why we are strengthening relations with different groups of countries – from CARIFORUM to SICA (Central American Integration System), from Mercosur to the Pacific Alliance.
 It is not an interaction between bureaucracies, but a political dialogue between organisations that represent the interests and values of millions of people.